 Some common women that Eia surveyed believed that it’s always been a woman’s job to take care of children.
 Some believed that it was human genes to select and like jobs.
 Some believed the two genders to be different.
 Feminists, however, believed that this was because of Social and Cultural training of human brains.

-Eia then visited Catherine Egeland at Work Research Institute to understand the gender preferences of job selection.
+Eia then visited Catherine Egeland at the Work Research Institute to understand the gender preferences of job selection.
 Catherine has written several books on job preferences by the genders.

-Catherine didn’t think there was any difference in brains of two genders at all and thought that studying brain difference in genders was irrelevant when trying to understand their different behavior.
+Catherine didn’t think there was any difference in the brains of two genders at all and thought that studying brain difference in genders was irrelevant when trying to understand their different behavior.

 Another Nordic gender researcher Joergen Lorentzen at the Center for Interdisciplinary Gender Research at Oslo University thought the study of brain difference was “Old fashioned” research.
 He mentioned that most researches on studies on brain differences had been refuted later.
 He also confirmed that only gender difference that existed was in outer signs of gender and innate traits like Intelligence, capacity etc. of the genders were in fact identical.